ucb-bar/chisel2-deprecated/README.md

 Chisel3
 =======

-We're gearing up for the release of Chisel3.
+We're releasing snapshot versions of Chisel3.
 To facilitate the transition from Chisel2, you should ensure that your designs build and test in Chisel3 compatibility mode by passing the following arguments to Chisel: